 A polymerase chain reaction (PCR) test detects genetic material from a pathogen or abnormal cell sample.
+Ways of collecting samples include a nasal swab, a saliva swab, or taking a sample of blood.

 This technique has many applications.
 Health experts can use PCR tests as a quick, accurate way to diagnose infectious diseases, spot genetic changes that can cause disease, and identify small amounts of cancer cells.